-The case for owning low-premium bullion products, and avoiding high-premium numismatic products, is straightforward.
-Specialty coins that carry hefty collectible premiums above melt value put buyers an immediate disadvantage.
+The case for owning low-premium bullion products, and avoiding high-premium numismatic coins for sale, is straightforward.
+Specialty coins that carry hefty collectible premiums above melt value put buyers at an immediate disadvantage.
 If they have to turn around and sell, they might get back only a small fraction of the premium they paid.

 Bullion coins that sell for close to melt value don’t carry that type of downside risk.
 They tend to closely track spot prices with relatively small bid/ask spreads.

 However, supply and demand dynamics within the retail bullion market can sometimes cause premiums to trend higher or lower.
 Especially sensitive to fluctuations in supply and demand are historic, no longer minted products such as pre-1965 U.S. 90% dimes, quarters, and half dollars.

 The silver bullion market is not merely the spot silver market.
 Each type of bullion product is its market with its bid/ask spreads and premiums.
 Most ordinary bullion bars and rounds don’t deviate much from spot prices in normal market conditions.

 In recent years, however, premiums on 90% silver have swung dramatically.
 In September 2015, Money Metals Exchange quoted premiums as high as $6/oz on so-called “junk” silver!
 A similar premium spike occurred in late 2008 and early 2009 as the financial crisis caused the physical market to decouple from the paper market.

 Holders of silver futures contracts and silver exchange-traded products didn’t see any premium bump.
 The biggest gold and silver ETFs track only spot prices.
 These financial instruments won’t reflect any shortage-induced premium spikes in the coin market.
 You could try to amplify your upside in an ETF by employing leverage.
 But doing so also amplifies your downside risk.